 - 1. Her parent (s) or legal guardian (s) to state the reason for withdrawal - 2.
-Business Office to check that all financial responsibilities have been met. - 3.
-Librarian to assure books have been returned and fines paid. - 4.
-Science Teacher to assure that lab dues have been paid.
+Business Office to check that all financial responsibilities have been met.

 Having secured all the appropriate approvals and signatures on the withdrawal form, the student returns the completed paperwork to the Registrar who will arrange for transcripts and all other pertinent documentation to be forwarded to the new school.